 Stocking the Product Backlog Board

-I prefer to derive the contents of the product backlog board from the product vision board or the product roadmap and to focus its content on the items that are essential to develop the next product version or the next major public release.
+I prefer to derive the contents of the product backlog board from the product roadmap and to focus its content on the items that are essential to develop the next product version or the next major release.
 This reduces complexity, creates clarity, and avoids predicting an uncertain future.

 When you stock the constraint area, resist the temptation to create the complete product and user interface design upfront.
 Rather focus on those aspects that significantly influence the success of the product and that are difficult to change at a later stage.
 The detailed design should evolve from sprint to sprint based on customer and user feedback.